Me4th/wp-travelshop-theme/travelshop/readme-theme.md

         * search-bar.php
     * /pm-views (pressmind views, you need a view for each pressmind media_object type)
         *   Reise_Detail1.php (Media Object Type "Reise" Detailview)
-        *   Reise_Teaser1.php (Media Object Type "Reise" view as Teaser, in use on the startpage or as searchresult)
+        *   Reise_Teaser1.php (Media Object Type "Reise" view as teaser, in use on the start page or as search result)
         *   *_Example.php (during installation pressmind web-core sdk is creating some fullblown examples, named by *_Example.php)
     * /wp-views (wordpress views)
         *   image-teaser-view.php